markusj87/jobsifter/README.md

 </details>

 <details>
-<summary><strong>macOS: "App is damaged" warning</strong></summary>
+<summary><strong>macOS: "App is damaged" warning (fork/self-built only)</strong></summary>

-macOS blocks apps that aren't signed with an Apple Developer certificate.
-This is normal for free open source apps.
-To open JobSifter:
+The official JobSifter downloads are **signed and notarized** with an Apple Developer certificate — they should open without any warnings.

+If you built the app yourself from a fork or from source, macOS will block it since it won't be signed.
+To open it:

 **Easy way:** Right-click (or Control-click) the app → click **Open** → click **Open** again in the dialog.